emmett-framework/emmett/docs/languages.md

 and the hello message will be translated when the user request the italian language.

 > – awesome.
 But how weppy decides which language should load for a specific client?
-> – *actually you can choose that*
+> – *actually, you can choose that*

 weppy has two different ways to handle languages in your application: using clients' HTTP headers or using urls.
 Let's see the differences between the two systems.